Some subscribers tell me they don’t want to pay membership fees. Here’s why they could be missing out.

 Remember, by using the filters in Row 3, you can also filter by:

-Regarding the membership fees, I take an average of any applicable joining and membership fees in Year 1 and renewal fees in Year 2 and divide by two so the number being applied is an average of being in the program for the first two years.
+Regarding the membership fees, we calculate the average of any applicable joining and membership fees in Year 1 and renewal fees in Year 2, and then divide by two, so the number applied is an average of the program duration for the first two years.

-Some programs, like Wheels Up, have a lower joining fee if you put down a deposit, which is also factored in.
+Some programs, like Wheels Up, offer a lower joining fee if you make a deposit, which is also factored into the cost.

 Columns BG and BH include the membership and renewal fees.